sagar1024/fintech-sphere/README.md

 ### Overview -

-**FintechSphere** is a stock price predictor, financial news analyzer and real-time investment simulator.
-This specialization project was a part of our coursework at CHRIST University.
+**FintechSphere** is a stock price predictor, financial news sentiment analyzer and real-time investment simulator.

 ---